-Step 1: Install tutorial files
+Step 2.1: Install tutorial files

-You can download the lab files from this link: ‘Lab_2_EMIF.zipEMIF_Lab’ to your computer.
+You can download the lab files from this link: ‘Lab_2_EMIF.zip’ to your computer.
 This tutorial expects that the destination folder of the project files is the root directory of your computer (C:\).
 If you are using a different location, make sure that you adjust all reference to the project directory accordingly.

-Step 2: Open project
+Step 2.2: Open project